sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/efficient_async_communication.md

 * **Inexperience with Messaging Tools:** Teams unfamiliar with chat-like messaging applications may struggle to adopt this practice.
 * **Expectation of Immediate Responses:** If the team or organization expects quick replies to messages, this pattern may cause frustration, as it relies on the idea that messages will be read and acted upon when convenient.

-## Solution

-The practice involves structuring messages in a semi-asynchronous communication environment to include all necessary context and details upfront.
-This approach aims to minimize unnecessary back-and-forth interactions, enabling recipients to prioritize and respond efficiently.

-### Key attention points

-Write your messages with enough context for the recipient to prioritize them, keeping in mind they will be read and acted upon when it best suits your conversational partner.

-* Write multiple sentences in the same chat message
-* In general, follow the structure:
-  "Hello X. Could you \[request\], by \[timeframe\].
-I need this in order to \[describe intent\].
-I am currently \[describe context\]. "
-* When asking for help, be sure to outline:
-    * What you want your conversational partner to do
-    * How urgent the request is
-    * What you are trying to do
-    * What you have tried
-    * What is preventing you from continuing
-* When giving an update, be sure to include:
-    * Why it is relevant for the recipient
-    * What has happened, what still needs to happen
-    * How much time is still needed to finalize the task
-    * Whether this still matches the projected timings

-In general: **Optimise for quick reading and processing, not for quick sending.**

 ## Application